danfuzz/samizdat/doc/library-guide/Type.md

 Compares two types for order, as follows:

 * Core (primitive) types order earlier than all other types.
-* Transparent derived types order earlier than everything but core types.
+* Derived data types order earlier than everything but core types.
 * Opaque derived types order after all other types.

 Within each category, types are ordered by name.
 For two different types